Ryan Gomes: Los Angeles D-Fenders (2016)

 On January 7, 2016, Gomes was acquired by the Los Angeles D-Fenders of the NBA Development League.
 Over the course of the 2015–16 season, he scored in double figures 28 times, including two 30-plus-point outings, and recorded nine double-doubles.
 He subsequently earned NBA D-League Impact Player of the Year and led the D-Fenders to the D-League Finals where they were defeated 2–1 by the Sioux Falls Skyforce.
 In 40 games for the D-Fenders, he averaged 18.7 points, 8.2 rebounds and 2.9 assists per game.
 At the season's end, he was named to the All-NBA D-League Third Team.

 Coaching career

 On August 23, 2016, Gomes was appointed an assistant coach of the Long Island Nets, a new NBA Development League franchise.

 In August 2021, Gomes was named the head coach of Team Overtime, a team that competes in the prep basketball league Overtime Elite (OTE).

+In 2023, Gomes joined the Portland Trail Blazers as an assistant coach.
+On April 30, 2025, Gomes and the Trail Blazers parted ways.

+On June 3, 2025, Gomes returned to his alma mater, becoming an assistant coach for the Providence Friars.